MTG/acousticbrainz-client/README.md

 Put your extractor in this directory.
 These files require no additional dependencies.

 We prefer that you use one of our provided extractors.
-This lets us be sure that different versions of software don't cause variations in the data that we collection.
+This lets us be sure that different versions of software don't cause variations in the data that we are collecting.
 If you really want to, you can make your own, but note that this requires a fair number of dependencies to compile.
 It will certainly be easier to use one of our binaries to get started.